erickbytes/pymarketer/README.md

 # pymarketer
-This is a collection of HTTP + spreadsheet tools and utilities.
+HTTP + spreadsheet tools and utilities

 Try installing this Python library from this repo with pip:
 <pre><code>python -m pip install git+https://github.com/erickbytes/pymarketer.git</code></pre>

-Refer to pymarketer_examples.py to see the functions for:
+Refer to [pymarketer_examples.py](https://github.com/erickbytes/pymarketer/blob/main/pymarketer_examples.py) to see the functions for:
 - show csv basic stats summary
 - merging + splitting csv files
 - merging the tabs of an xlsx file into a pandas dataframe